khmak3/camera_route/README.md

 This is a RESTful server utilizing the ExpressJS framework to facilitate accessing video streams from an RTSP camera.

-This is a Docker container based solution require host network driver to receive rtsp push from camera
+This is a Docker container-based solution that requires the host network driver to receive RTSP push from the camera.
 ```
 The host networking driver only works on Linux hosts, and is not supported on Docker for Mac, Docker for Windows, or Docker EE for Windows Server.
 So, we need other installation procedure to run locally
 ```
-It provides the following functionality:
+The server provides the following functionality:

 ## List all services
 - GET list (default: http://127.0.0.1:19612/list)
 - It will output services JSON list